DOT Physicals in Bethel, CT – Only $75

 Many professional drivers are required to get routine DOT exams.
 Our certified practitioners at DOCS Urgent Care of Bethel make it easy for commercial drivers to complete their Department of Transportation health requirements.

-At DOCS Urgent Care of Bethel, DOT physicals are always carried out by Board Certified, NRCME-certified practitioners.
-We make DOT physicals simple, no need to schedule an appointment walk-ins are always welcome.
-Our clinic take most health insurance plans.
+At DOCS Urgent Care of Bethel, DOT physicals—the same test used for CDL (commercial driver’s license) physical exams—are always carried out by Board Certified, NRCME-certified practitioners.
+We make DOT physicals / CDL physicals simple.
+There’s no need to schedule an appointment and walk-ins are always welcome.
+Our clinic accepts most health insurance plans.

 QUALITY, AFFORDABLE CARE

 DOCS URGENT CARE – BETHEL